deathbeds/jupyterlab-deck/js/jupyterlab-deck/README.md

 ### Does it work with `notebook 7`?

-**Not yet.** Navigating multiple documents during the same presentation will probably never work, as this is incompatible with the one-document-at-a-time design constraint of the Notebook UX.
+**Mostly.** Navigating multiple documents during the same presentation will probably never work, as this is incompatible with the one-document-at-a-time design constraint of the Notebook UX.
+Each skip to another document will open a new browser tab, though deck should be installed.

 ### Will it generate PowerPoint?